“Simera ya, simera yamos yinetai....”

 Enchanting Pelio Μountain at the southeastern part of Thessaly, women ensure they make spoon sweets (or “glyko tou koutaliou”) and treats from the trees that flourish in the area so they can have them ready for an entire year.

-That way, if a wedding takes place during that year, they are well-prepared!
-At Zagora village, baklava was, and still is, a traditional wedding treat and its making is an important part of the whole ritual!
+That way, they are well-prepared if a wedding takes place during that year!
+At Zagora village, baklava was and still is, a traditional wedding treat, and its making is an integral part of the whole ritual!

-It comes with such a strong symbolism of the couple’s sweet new life that it comes as no surprise it’s not missed from any wedding.
+It comes with such a strong symbolism of the couple's sweet new life that it is no surprise it's not missed from any wedding.

-In Halkidiki, the mother-in-law offers walnuts and honey to the bride and groom so they may have a marriage that is sweet and fertile.
+In Halkidiki, the mother-in-law offers walnuts and honey to the bride and groom so they may have a sweet and fertile marriage.